Checkpoint 1

 • Task 1.3

-• Demonstrate the teach-and-repeat in a video by recording the process of teaching the robot and repeating at least once the cycle task from the “collect for report” subsection
+• Demonstrate the teach-and-repeat in a video by recording the process of teaching the robot and repeating at least once the cycle task from the “required for the report” subsection

 • Task 1.4/1.5: